 Some patients may think that a root canal is a painful procedure, but we utilize a local anesthetic and can provide dental sedation for pain-free treatment.
 Dr. Greenberg will also explain the procedure to you so that you can better understand the treatment process and feel comfortable in his care.
 To begin, Dr. Greenberg creates a small hole in the back of the infected tooth and removes the damaged tissue.

 After cleaning the inside of the tooth, he fills the pulp chamber with a biocompatible material.
 This material reseals the tooth and helps to prevent further dental infections.
-For patients with extensive damage, Dr. Greenberg will recommend a dental crown to strengthen the affected tooth.
+Dr. Greenberg will recommend a dental crown to strengthen the affected tooth for patients with extensive damage.
 Dental crowns provide durability and help reinforce a stable bite.